Why We Do What We Do

 The Bible story is allowed to stand on its own in our worship telling.
 Props are seldom used, few details are added to the text, and morals are not tacked on at the end.
 However, the story is retold, not memorized text.
 The vocabulary is chosen carefully so children can easily follow and, while the story is the focus and main point, the storytellers tell it with their whole bodies and voices that carry the meaning.
 We want to tell the story so that the hearts and minds of the listeners catch on fire for God.
 We want them to leave wondering about the story rather than to have it tied up in a box with a bow.
 We even hope that listeners of all ages might be inspired to read the story on their own.

 For more about telling Bible stories in worship and how to tell them, see Feasting on the Word Children’s Sermons, Year B. Volumes for Years A and C are also available.

 Contributor: Carol Wehrheim

-Listen the a story from Matthew 2 here.
+Listen to a story from Matthew 2 here.